-• Reorganizing the delta pools periodically to improve performance of restore operations

-The automatic tracking and reorganizing of the delta pools is called delta pool optimization.
-As old blocks are deleted and new incremental backups arrive for updated data files, the blocks in a backup can become less contiguous.
+Reorganizing the delta pools periodically to improve performance of restore operations data files, the blocks in a backup can become less contiguous.
 This state can degrade the performance of restore operations.
 Recovery Appliance runs a background task that automatically reorganizes virtual full backup blocks to maintain contiguity, thus optimizing read access for restore operations.